Breaking...Manafort Jury Is In, Cohen Accepts a Deal Implicating the President

 MICHAEL COHEN IMPLICATED THE PRESIDENT

 Michael Cohen accepted a plea deal on eight felony counts Tuesday and is facing three to six years in a federal prison.
+Robert Mueller had handed this case off to the Southern District of New York.

 Essentially, he was facing the same charges as Manafort on bank and tax fraud but one other charge was a campaign finance violation resulting from the way he paid off Stormy Daniels and Karen MacDougall.